carolinesoarws/learning_pandas/project 1/README-Project1.md

 # Project 1 - Carol Soares

 ### Scope of the project
- - Parse a Json file write into a txt file
+ - Working with a json

-### Tasks
+### Challenge 1
 - Read a json file
+- Creating the Dataframe
-- Validate this json file
+- Validate if the dataframe has:
   - This file has duplicates?
   - This file has null values?
   - This file has Empty values?
-- Write the json into a file
+- Write the json into a csv file

+### Challenge 2
+- Read a json file
-  - What is the type of the file?
+- Creating the Dataframe
-  - is this file going to open in another software
-  - Do we have to secure ou encrypt any value?
-  - Must have any specific tyme?
+- Validate if the dataframe has:
+  - This file has duplicates?
+  - This file has null values?
+  - This file has Empty values?
+- Save into a table in Mysql

 ### Softwares and else
 For this project we are going to use Phyton, pandas.